-The breadth and depth of climate change science is reflected in the contributions of more than 2500 scientific expert reviewers, 800 authors, and 450 lead authors from many disciplines contributed to the 2007 Intergovernmental Panel on Climate Change (IPCC) 4th Assessment reports.1
+The breadth and depth of climate change science is reflected in the contributions of more than 2500 scientific expert reviewers, 800 authors, and 450 lead authors from many disciplines, which contributed to the 2007 Intergovernmental Panel on Climate Change (IPCC) 4th Assessment reports.
+1

 Australians now have access to a plain English summary of the science in the form of a free online book published by CSIRO.

-The 168-page book, Climate Change: Science and Solutions for Australia, is a synthesis of the latest science from an Australian perspective, drawing on peer-reviewed literature involving thousands of researchers.
+The 168-page book, Climate Change: Science and Solutions for Australia, draws on peer-reviewed literature involving thousands of researchers.